muratgurel/Jenkins-Watcher/README.md

 # Installation

 Application is hosted on sourceforge.net.
-You can go [here](http://sourceforge.net/projects/jenkinswatcher/files/jenkins-watcher-v0.1.0/download) and download the latest version.
+You can click [here](http://sourceforge.net/projects/jenkinswatcher/files/jenkins-watcher-v0.1.0.zip/download) and download the latest version.

 # TODOs